SAP-archive/BUILD/Contribution.md

 ##<a name="How Do I Report Issues?"></a> How Do I Report Issues?

-Ideally, you should report bugs in the Issue Tracker of the Project Norman sub-project repository most relevant to the issue.
+Issues can be reported and tracked using the GitHub Issue Tracker for each sub-project.
 To report and issue, you simple open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.

+<b>!!!We do not accept proposals for new features through the Issue Tracker.
+They will be removed.!!!</b>

+For information on proposing new features or enhancments, see <a href="#Propose and Build New Features, Enhancements, and Optimizations">    Propose and Build New Features, Enhancements, and Optimizations</a>.

+Please review the guidelines below before submitting an issue.

+**Note**: These guidelines were adapted from the [SAP UI5 Open Source Contributing documentation](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md).

+### Guidelines for a bug reports

 We appreciate all efforts to notify us if something goes wrong.
 However, we have limited capacity, we give priority to bugs well-reported bugs.
 Following the guidelines below will ensure that your bug gets the highest priority from community developers.

-**Note**: These guidelines were adapted from the [SAP UI5 Open Source Contributing documentation](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md).

-<b>We do not accept proposals for new features through the Issue Tracker.
-They will be removed.</b> For information on proposing new features or enhancments, see <a href="#Propose and Build New Features, Enhancements, and Optimizations">    Propose and Build New Features, Enhancements, and Optimizations</a> .

-Once you have acquainted yourself with the guidelines, you can go to project Issue Tracker to report the issue.

-### Requirements for a bug report

 Please conform you bug report to the following:
  1. **Only real bugs**: please do your best to make sure to only report real bugs.
 You should not report: